 All cataracts can cause cloudy and blurred vision, double vision, impaired night vision, sensitivity to light, glares and halos around lights, difficulties telling colors apart, tinting or yellowing of the lens that can make it hard to read, and a kind of muted vision of colors.
 Age-related cataracts tend to progress slower than those that develop at a younger age due to illness, genetics, or injury.
 Cataracts can also form on different parts of the lens.

-Different types of cataracts include:
+Different types of cataracts include the following:

-- Cortical cataracts.
 A cortical cataract begins on the outside edge of the lens (the peripheral) with white streaks or wedge-shaped opacities, commonly called cortical spokes, that progress inward on the lens, blocking and impairing vision.
 Vision impairment is dependent on where the opacities are located, and cortical cataracts can commonly cause issues with glares around lights and increased light sensitivity.
 These cataracts can progress slowly and stay the same for a long time, or they can progress more rapidly.

 This type of cataract occurs in the lens cortex (the portion of the lens that surrounds the nucleus in the middle).
 Cortical cataracts can be the result of aging, trauma, or illness.
 They form when the structure of the fiber cells are disrupted, and the integrity of the membrane is compromised, the American Academy of Ophthalmology